Believe it or not, this week is the “International Week of the Italian Cuisine.”

 So, why take the time, you may ask.
 Is it really worth it?
 For us, these different food traditions remind us that eating in season and using the abundance from each season to make and store produce for the coming months when it’s not available, is not only the best and tastiest approach to eating, but also helps you to know the provenance of your food.

 This is an attitude to eating that lives deeply in the Italian culture and one we admire and embrace.
-If you’d like to share in the authenticity of Italian food traditions and cuisine, join us on an Italian cycling tour in 2019.
+If you’d like to share in the authenticity of Italian food traditions and cuisine, join us on an Italian cycling tour.